Thorens

 Today’s Thorens turntables are a product of tremendous accumulated experience and engineering expertise.
 The best thing is that they have continued to develop new models and now have an extensive range for you to choose from.

-Starting point is the new TD158 at just NZ$ 750 complete, then the next the TD190–1 at NZ$ 1,140 including the Ortofon OM10 cartridge.
-Next step – and well worthwhile with an immediate lift in sound quality and a rather fetching gloss finished wooden plinth – is the TD295Mk4 at NZ$ 1,710.
+Starting point is the fully automatic 2 speed TD158 at just NZ$ 675 complete.
+Then the TD190–2 at NZ$ 975 including the Ortofon OM10 cartridge and 3 speed for those of you also want 78.
+Next step – and well worthwhile with an immediate lift in sound quality and a rather fetching gloss finished wooden plinth on black piano lacquer – is the TD240–2 at NZ$ 1,325 also 3 speed.

 The Thorens TD158 has the advantages of automatic operation, and overall construction which translates to better sound making it worth the little extra.
 Projects range of models extend into similar territory to Thorens but there are important differences at each level.
 We can outline the distinctive aspects of each design for you and help you make the right choice.

-The entry level Thorens – TD190 and 295 – come with well matched cartridges included.
-However it’s worth considering going a little further – the Grado Prestige Gold is a reliable improvement at NZ$ 295, or for the TD295 it is possible to go a little crazy and have a lot of fun with the latest Dynavector 10X5 (NZ$ 495) moving coil which we find particularly tasty.
+The entry level Thorens come with well matched cartridges included.
+However it’s worth considering going a little further – the Ortofon 2M Red is a reliable improvement at NZ$ 180, or for the TD240 it is possible to go a little crazy and have a lot of fun with the latest Dynavector 10X5 (NZ$ 650) moving coil which we find particularly tasty.

 As you move up through the models it becomes worthwhile to consider better cartridges – there are a number of very good options out there but in terms of value for money and consistency we thing the Dynavector Moving coils are the ones to beat – they have continued to develop and evolve and we know from experience that they are broadly compatible and free from idiosyncrasy.